jheyman/blog/pages/ZWaveWidget/index.md

 	  "updateTime": 1471199878
 	}

 **Note**: for some weird reason, ONE of my Fibaro dimmers has its state changes sometimes notified to the server under a different/generic set of id/instance/cmdclass than its own.
 More precisely, state changes happening after explicit calls to the API are notified normally, while state changes happening when manually pushing this switch get notified with these other values.
-So I implemented a set of "alternate" values to look for, as a hackish workaround to cover both remotely-triggered and locally/physically-triggered changes in this wallswitch.<br><br>
+So I implemented a set of "alternate" values to look for, as a hackish workaround to cover both remotely-triggered and locally/physically-triggered changes in this wallswitch.<br>

 Since Z-way protocol is largely asynchronous, an important trick is to check the time ordering of `updateTime` and `invalidateTime` fields within the received notification: this allows to discard notification for state changes that are not valid anymore, because an update of the device state is in progress.